Tiny Kox: Russian spy in Strasbourg was 'no James Bond'

 Asked why Russian soldiers were behaving so egregiously, he said: "It's hard to judge at this stage".

-"Atrocities take place in all wars committed by soldiers who used to be sons and fathers and lived normally and this has to be investigated what's behind this," Kox said.
+"Atrocities take place in all wars committed by soldiers who used to be sons and fathers and lived normally and this has to be investigated, what's behind this," Kox said.

 Going back to Levitsky, the Dossier revelations suggested he was part of a wider pro-Russian clique that also included Bruno Aller (a French ex-PACE secretary general) and René van der Linden (a Dutch former PACE president).